-Third Gear is the Top gear which provides Maximum speed and Minimum Torque and this is obtained when the middle gear (F) of the main shaft is in mesh with the clutch gear (A) by means of dog clutch.
+The third Gear is the Top gear which provides Maximum speed and Minimum Torque and this is obtained when the middle gear (F) of the main shaft is in mesh with the clutch gear (A) by means of a dog clutch.

-Due to this, at top gear the vehicle moves at a higher speed because the engagement of clutch shaft is equal to the main shaft.
+Due to this, at top gear, the vehicle moves at a higher speed because the engagement of the clutch shaft is equal to the main shaft.

-Therefore, with the speed of clutch shaft, the main shaft rotates for the transmission of power.
+Therefore, with the speed of the clutch shaft, the main shaft rotates for the transmission of power.

-Here are some advantage of Sliding Mesh Gearbox:
+Here is some advantage of the Sliding Mesh Gearbox:

-These are some disadvantages of Sliding Mesh Gearbox:
+These are some disadvantages of the Sliding Mesh Gearbox:

-To avoid the disadvantage of Sliding Mesh Gearbox, Constant Mesh Gearbox has came into picture and that concept will be discussed in the next article.
+To avoid the disadvantage of Sliding Mesh Gearbox, Constant Mesh Gearbox has come into the picture and that concept will be discussed in the next article.

 More Resources:Single Plate Clutch